What to do in Case of a Large Scale Chemical/Hazardous Material Emergency

 Protecting yourself during a major chemical release

-During a chemical emergency, you may need to shelter in place or evacuate the area depending on the severity of the incident.
+During a chemical emergency, you may need to evacuate the area or shelter in place.

 Evacuate the area:

-If you are told to evacuate the area, then do so immediately.
+If you are told to do so, evacuate the area immediately.

-Only grab the necessities such as medicine, first aid kit, money, driver's license, etc.
+Only grab the necessities such as medicine, first aid kit, money, driver's license, cell phone, etc.

 Remain as calm as possible.